Smejia25/Strong-Buddies/README.md

 # Strong Buddies
 Flutter/firebase concept project

-Workout with people with the same workout/lifestyle interest around you and chat with them
+Workout with people with the same workout/lifestyle interests around you and chat with them

 ## Getting Started